Non-believers significantly underrepresented in Swiss parliament

-The largest group in Parliament is represented by Roman Catholics, who make up around 40%, followed by the Protestant Reformed, who account for about 32%.
+The largest group in parliament is represented by Roman Catholics, who make up around 40%, followed by the Protestant Reformed, who account for about 32%.
 This is according to a study by the University of Bern’s institute of political science.
 The Tages-Anzeiger newspaper was the first to report this on Wednesday.

 More